A study in linguistic relativity.

 Like aspect, mood is inflected morphologically in many languages, though it is distinct from both aspect and tense.
 Also like aspect, it can be handled naturally by this system.
 I include just one example, using the subjunctive and conditional, in order:

-- If my telescope were working, I would have seen the supernova Chomsky3843.
+- If my telescope had been working, I would have seen the supernova Chomsky3843.

 In particular, this system allows for the expression of the future conditional, which fails to exist as a distinct form in all of the languages I’ve studied.